LaMonte Wade Jr Preview, Player Props: Giants vs. Rockies

 LaMonte Wade Jr At The Plate

-- Wade has driven in a run in 29 games this year (25.4%), including six games with more than one RBI (5.3%).
-He has also driven home three or more of his team's runs in two contests.
+- In 25.2% of his games this season, Wade has had at least one RBI.
+He's picked up more than one in 5.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.